saluk/parchisel/readme.md

 # nearterm projects
+# TODO - when loading a project, validate outputs have correct data and template values
 # TODO - ensure project data is saved when necessary
 # TODO - make output, datasource, and template paths relative to project
 # TODO - shorten data source name on output list editor